 The flash-based My Oracle Support came out in 2009, and had laudable aims of pushing processing from app servers to client browsers, reducing the need to reload the same data, and intending to reduce response times.
 It was a long and painful gestation in which I experienced many hangs, stale data, excessive memory usage, and flash and full-browser crashes, resulting in supporthtml.oracle.com‘s quiet release.
 Recently though I’ve found the site to become much more stable, especially after session-timeout handling was cleaned up.
 But I suspect that the death knell came from the growing population of non-Flash iPad users, as well as the desire to use Oracle’s standardized Application Development Framework for both stability and marketing, rather than the one-off custom-built flash UI.

 The new application is touted to provide easier 3-step service request creation, and yet another revision of the process for creating hardware SRs.

 My main request for the site developers is not to break URL syntax; many documents, especially notes on MOS itself, reference notes in the form https://support.oracle.com/CSP/main/article?cmd=show&type=NOT&id=id, or https://supporthtml.oracle.com/ep/faces/secure/ml3/homepage/ArticlesDisplay.jspx?id=id (not to mention patches), and a short mod_rewrite recipe could avoid a lot of broken links.
 And if they could make links to Oracle’s internal support.us.oracle.com site (also common in MOS notes) transparently redirect to the external site, that would be a bonus.

-5 comments on “RIP Flash-based My Oracle Support”
+5 Responses to “RIP Flash-based My Oracle Support”